|

 - WENDELL:

-Variant of German Wendel, meaning
+Variant spelling of Old High German Wendel, meaning

 "a Wend; a wanderer," a term used to